Frequently Asked Questions

 What Is A Dentist?

-A dentist is a specialist who has been trained to diagnose, treat and prevent oral health conditions problems.
-Dr. Martino and Dr. Sceppaguercio, DMD have completed many years of schooling, post-graduate training, and continuing education in order to practice dentistry.
+A dentist is a specialist who has been trained to diagnose, treat and prevent oral health conditions and problems.
+Dr. Martino and Dr. Sceppaguercio, have completed many years of schooling, post-graduate training, and continuing education in order to practice dentistry.
 After years of schooling a dentist can receive either a DDS or DMD degree.
 DDS stands for Doctor of Dental Surgery degree and DMD stands for Doctor of Dental Medicine.
 Despite what many people believe, there is no difference in the degrees.
 The schooling and training are exactly the same for both degrees.

 Are Periodic Dental Cleanings Necessary?